 Skip to main content

-If you’re still waking up with some aches and pains or a foggy head after upgrading your mattress, there’s one area you might have missed — your pillow.
-Choosing the right pillow is just as important as your mattress, and a few of the same tips for selecting a mattress apply to your pillow, as well.
+If you’re waking up with aches and pains or a foggy head even after upgrading your mattress, there’s one area you might have missed — your pillow.
+Having the right pillow is just as important as your mattress, and a few of the same tips for selecting a mattress apply to your pillow.
+The good news is that we’ve got everything you need to discover how to choose a pillow that’s perfect for you.

 Why does your pillow matter?